-I initiated and organized a new focus on user research and usability testing.
-I interview and observe participants in addition to conducting think-aloud usability testing, in order to gain insight into how and why people use e-discovery software (not just our product) and to expose the entire development team to first-hand accounts and experiences.
-I seek out both experienced and novice users to gain a broad perspective.
+I interviewed and observed participants in addition to conducting think-aloud usability testing, in order to gain insight into how and why people use e-discovery software (not just our product) and to expose the entire development team to first-hand accounts and experiences.
+I sought out both experienced and novice users to gain a broad perspective.

 - Recruiting representative and varied participants

 - formalizing study goals